RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: RadCloudSplat Framework

-\textbf{Camera-free Projection:} A novel \textit{camera-free projection approach} is proposed to map the 3D virtual scatters onto the 2D plane of \textit{beamspace}, as discussed in Section ~\ref{sec:radioprop}.
-Unlike traditional 3D Gaussian splatting, which computes color values for pixels, Radsplatter aggregates contributions of scatterers to synthesize beam-wise RSS values.
+\textbf{Camera-free Projection:} A novel \textit{camera-free projection approach} is proposed to map the 3D virtual scatters onto the 2D plane of \textit{beamspace}, in Section ~\ref{sec:radioprop}.
+Unlike traditional 3D Gaussian splatting, which computes color values for pixels, RadCloudSplat aggregates contributions of scatterers to synthesize beam-wise RSS values.
 There are several key differences compared with the camera model in the optical 3DGS-based model: First, there are no intrinsic or extrinsic camera parameters.
-Second, no exact projection formula exists for mapping spatial 3D to the 2D beam-wise RSS \textit{beamspace}.
-To address this, we introduce two encoded-decoded structured MLPs for a camera-free projection that recovers the 2D Gaussian representation: the means $\bm{x} \in \mathbb{R}^2$ and precision, w.r.t. the inverse of variance, ${\bm \Lambda}_n \in \mathbb{R}^{2 \times 2}$:
+Second, although a closed-form physical projection exists for mapping spatial 3D to the 2D beam-wise RSS \textit{beamspace}, accurately determining the necessary parameters, e.g. antenna gain patterns and beamforming patterns \cite{johannsen2020single}, remains challenging in real-world scenarios since they are proprietary information owned by operators, and even inevitable errors always exist.
+To address this, we introduce two encoded-decoded structured MLPs for a camera-free projection that recovers the 2D Gaussian representation: the means $\bm{x} \in \mathbb{R}^2$ and precision, w.r.t. the inverse of variance, ${\bm \Lambda}_n \in \mathbb{R}^{2 \times 2}$